 Plus500 raises $75 million in expanded IPO

-Israel-based operator of forex trading platform Plus500 listed on the small-cap segment of the London Stock Exchange in 2013.
+Israel-based operator of CFD trading platform Plus500 listed on the small-cap segment of the London Stock Exchange in 2013.
 The firm raised $75 million through the IPO after expanding the IPO plan from $50 million that was originally targeted.

 Strong demand for shares of Plus500 by institutional investors led to the expansion of the IPO plan, the company’s CEO Gal Haber said at the time.
 Haber also said that the strong investor support offered a clue to a bright future for the broker.